-This applies to people aged 18 and over (for those under 18: obligation postponed to 30 August).
+This applies to people aged 18 and over (for those between 12 and 17: obligation postponed to 30 september).

 The health pass will be requested upon arrival at the main checkpoint, located at the exit of the car parks, in front of the Welcome Hall.
 Secondary checkpoints are located at the entrance to the castle, under the royal porch and in the Écuries du Maréchal de Saxe before the horse show.

 The health pass can be presented in paper format with a QR Code, in PDF format or with the “TousAntiCovid” application.